mike-pinchuk/my-color-choose-app/README.md

 This is a color organizer application.
 You can choose any color and evaluate it from 1 to 5 stars.
-Technoligies: HTML/CSS, JavaScript, React.js
+Technologies: HTML/CSS, JavaScript, React.js

 For start this project you should do few things:
 1. Installation